“Come.” The old man broke the silence. “I have a story to tell.”

 “There must be a special place in hell for those who invented the plastic bottle, with the way these things are polluting Gods world.”

 Holding the shard gingerly like a conductor’s baton he went on.

 “You need to know about his mother.
 In her story are things that even Moses doesn’t understand.”

 The tall priest looked up at a big black and white Pied Crow rowing its way through the air over us, eyeing if we would discard scraps from the bottle in his hand.

 “I asked if he fitted in during the war.
 Here he never did.
 He wasn’t allowed to.
 He was always an outsider.

-I nodded in agreement, as a scrawny dog barked at us from where it was tethered next to a hut.
+A scrawny dog barked at us from where it was tethered next to a hut.

 “one of the unfortunate realities of Africa is that the colonial powers didn’t care about the importance of the tribe to the African way of life.
 They set borders cutting across tribal lands.